bowman2001/perplexdoc/content/doc/attribute/anchor/index.md

 ## Layout

-This is the text block, we would like to refer to from another place on this page or from another page on this site.
+This is the text block, we would like to refer to.
-{#our-identifier}
+{id=our-identifier}

 And this is [the reference]({{< relref "#our-identifier">}}).
 When the anchored block is targeted by a reference, it gets a little background highlighting.
 Usually the anchored block is far away from the reference.
 Then, the browser jumps to right place first.